jepstein-eagle/adaptable/packages/adaptable/readme/faqs/adaptable-column-values-faq.md

 These can be set at design-time via Predefined Config.

-Alternatively they can be set at run-time via the UserInterfaceAPI section of AdaptableAPI.
+Alternatively they can be set at run-time via the UserInterfaceApi section of AdaptableApi.

 This method takes the name of the column and an array of column values as the 2 parameters.